Supervision and behaviour

 - Changing facilities for students with disabilities are available.
 Please contact us for further information.

-We operate a zonal evacuation procedure, whereby we only ask visitors in the zone affected to leave that area.
-Whilst one area is cleared, visitors in other parts of the Museum can continue with their visit.
+We operate a zonal evacuation procedure, whereby we only ask visitors to leave the affected area.
+When one area is cleared, visitors in other parts of the Museum can continue with their visit.

 Where possible we will direct you into an open section of the Museum.
 However, you may be required to leave the building and go to the Assembly Point.